NguyenPhuDuc307/add-field-and-validation/README.md

-# Add a new field and add validation to an ASP.NET Core MVC application
+# Part 3: Add a new field and add validation to an ASP.NET Core MVC application

 >This tutorial teaches how to add new fields to entities and migrate them into the database.
 Then we will learn how to validate properties using `ValidationAttribute`.
 This guide is compiled based on [Get started with ASP.NET Core MVC](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-8.0&tabs=visual-studio-code) by `Microsoft`.